sing-group/aibench-project/docs/source/basics.rst

 dialog.

-Finally, bean properties can be customized using the @ProgressProperty annotation, which allows to specify the name and the order of each property.
+Finally, bean properties can be customized using the @ProgressProperty annotation, which allows to specify the name and the order of each property and, in the case of float properties, whether the progress bart should be painted or not.
 Moreover, this annotation allows you to exclude a getter by specifying ``ignore = true``.

 Here you can see an example of a customized progress monitor dialog and a customized Java bean: